So you're thinking about switching to AT&T.

 How to Switch from Verizon to AT&T

 - Choose between buying an AT&T phone and BYOD.
-Verizon cell phone plans are designed for the CDMA network, while AT&T utilizes GSM.
+Verizon's cell phone plans are designed for the CDMA network, while AT&T utilizes the GSM network (If you're unsure of what each network type is, we have a guide that covers the differences between the two).
 That doesn't necessarily mean you can't bring your own device - if you have a 4G LTE capable phone you may be able to use it on your new plan.
 Older Verizon phones aren't typically compatible with AT&T.

 - Have your phone number ported.
 If you're keeping your old number, AT&T will request a transfer from your old carrier.
 Regardless of whether you purchase your new phone online or in an AT&T store, you will continue to have use of your old phone until the transfer is complete.

 One advantage of bringing your own device when you make the switch from Verizon to AT&T is that Verizon phones are unlocked.
-This means that you won't have to request that they unlock your phone for use on another carrier.
+This means that you won't have to request an unlock code to use your phone on another carrier.

 Switching from Sprint to AT&T

 If you want to switch to AT&T from Sprint there are a couple of things you should know, particularly if you want to bring your own device.
-As I outlined above, there are two technologies used for cellular service - CDMA and GSM.
-It used to be that there was no way to bring your own phone from one network to the other, however, some newer phones are designed to function on both, these include:
+As I outlined above, there are two technologies used for cellular phone service - CDMA and GSM.
+It used to be that there was no way to bring your own phone from one network to the other, however, some newer phones are designed to function on both the CDMA and GSM networks.
+These include:

 You will need to consult with AT&T to find out if your specific phone can be used on their network.
-You will also need to ask Sprint to unlock your phone for use on another carrier.
+You will also need to ask Sprint for an unlock code your phone for use on another carrier.
+Don't know how to unlock your phone?
+We can show you how to unlock iPhones as well as Android devices.

 Switching from T-Mobile to AT&T